railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 .. index::
    single: field; default value

-Assigning default values to fields
+Assigning Default Values to Fields
 ----------------------------------

 You can quite easily configure the system to put default values in various fields as you open new